 To solve this problem, we got creative.
 The factory setup consists of three winches at the helm (one Harken 46 electric winch and two Harken 50 winches) and a Harken 46 winch for the port aft winch.
 This was a bit of overkill as we never needed all 3 winches at once and only one line (mainsheet) was led directly to the port winch.
 We took the 2 Harken 50 winches and moved them aft, took the aft Harken 46 winch and moved it to the helm and added a small Harken #8 winch as a snubber winch to redirect the mainsheet.

-This setup has worked very well in our sea trials and we lucked out because the bolt pattern of the Harken 50 and 46 winches are the same, which means they swapped out easily.
+This setup has worked very well in our sea trials and we lucked out because the bolt pattern of the Harken 50 and Harken 46 winches are the same, which means they swapped out easily.
 We did have to do some fiberglass repair to cover up the exposed bolt holes where the snubber winch was installed.
 One thing that we have discovered is that the Harken 46 winch doesn’t appear to get the port genoa sheet up off the gelcoat quite as high as the Harken 50 does, so there has been some rubbing into the gelcoat.
-We’re planning on getting another Spinlock sheet stopper which will raise the line up and also let us take it off the winch.
+We’re planning on getting another Spinlock sheet stopper which will raise the line higher and also let us take it off the winch.

 The biggest issue with this set up is that the headliner in the owner’s cabin wasn’t designed for easy access to bolts for the winch.
-The port aft cabin has a removeable panel and a drop down so the headliner isn’t right up against the fiberglass, but there is no such panel on the starboard side and the headliner is right up against the fiberglass.
+The port aft cabin has a removable panel and a drop-down so the headliner isn’t right up against the fiberglass, but there is no such panel on the starboard side and the headliner is right up against the fiberglass.
 In order to get access to the bolts for the winch, we cut 5 small holes in the headliner and had a little cover made to hide everything.
 I’ve heard of other Helia owners who reworked the entire starboard cabin headliner set up, but this was a much cheaper method and didn’t have too much of an aesthetic drawback.

-The large hatch over the head in the owner’s cabin opened facing backwards, presumably to take advantage of the Venturi Effect and suck bad smelling air out of the head.
+The large hatch over the head in the owner’s cabin opened facing backward, presumably to take advantage of the Venturi Effect and suck bad-smelling air out of the head.
 However, with the conversion of our head to a freshwater flush, we’ve eliminated lots of the bad odors.
 Instead, what was more important to us was to increase airflow in our cabin.
 The hatch over our berth is hidden behind the helm and is also inside our new enclosure, so it won’t be a great source of air.
 There is a smaller hatch amidship, but turning the hatch over the head to face forward has provided a lot more airflow at anchor.

 We also had to re-bed two hatches due to leaks.
 The factory uses silicone to bed the hatches and in the Florida heat, it doesn’t maintain a good seal.
-We used Sikaflex 295 UV and it seems to have fixed the issues.
+We used Sikaflex 295 UV white and it seems to have fixed the issues.

-It should be fairly apparent that we like our internet, and seeing wifi on our laptops/digital devices but being unable to connect due to poor signal is cause for justifiable rage in my opinion.
+It should be fairly apparent that we like our internet and seeing wifi on our laptops/digital devices but being unable to connect due to poor signal is cause for justifiable rage in my opinion.
 So we elected to install a Bit Storm Bad Boy Xtreme MJ wifi extender.
 A custom bracket was made to hold the antenna and installed at the aft end of our hardtop.
 The cables were run through the boat up behind the tv and connected to a router, which is used to create our own internal wifi hotspot.

 The Wifi Extender solved our problems while at Regatta Pointe Marina, but so far the only wifi we’ve found while out cruising has been at West Bay on New Providence Island, which is fairly well developed.
 I’ve heard it can be difficult to find usable wifi these days, so we’ll see what the future holds.